Yao folk religion: Priesthood

 In Yao religion all adult males are initiated to some degree into the Taoist clergy.
 The tsow say ong are high priests who perform rites for the higher gods of the pantheon ("above the sky") and officiate funerals.
 The Yao folk religion otherwise retains a class of lesser priests or shamans, the sip mien, who perform rituals for the lesser gods ("under the sky").

 There are four levels of initiation into the Yao Taoist church, they are called: "hanging the lamps" (kwa-tang), "ordination of the master" (tou-sai), after which ordinates are given a sigil and a certificate to perform a variety of rites, and the two additional levels of "adding duties" (chia-tse) and "enfeoffing liturgies" (pwang-ko).

 The Sai nzung sou is the book of ceremonies for inviting the mienv zoux ziouv, good spirits who protect the location.
 The mienv morh are instead angry spirits who cause sickness and tragedy.

 House altar

 The mienv baaih is the Yao household altar of the gods, in a place easily visible from the main door.
 Its aim is welcoming the spirits (mienv).
 The mienv kuv is a tablet with the names of the ancestors of the family placed upon the altar; another custom is the use of pictures of the ancestors instead of the tablets.

+Gods

+The regional hunter god Zhang Wulang (张五郎) serves as both an exorcist and a psychopomp in Yao folk religion.
+Historically, as Yao communities migrated south into Guangxi, Guangdong, and Southeast Asia, they continued to view the Meishan region (in modern Hunan) as their sacred ancestral homeland.
+Yao ritual texts, including those studied by French anthropologist Jacques Lemoine, detail a belief system where the souls of the dead must return to the "Caves of Meishan" (梅山洞) to find peace.
+Zhang Wulang is enshrined on Yao altars specifically because he is believed to guide and protect these souls on their journey back to the ancestors.